Profile

 Add the (potential) cost of this

-to the global objective function.
+Profileto the global objective function.

 The

-setting specifies a potential cost for the creation (“resource costs”, i.e. importing gas into the model) or destruction (“penalties”, i.e. costs linked to the emission of CO2).
-It can have a unique value for everySnapshot
+profile.costsetting specifies a potential cost for the creation (“resource costs”, i.e. importing gas into the model) or destruction (“penalties”, i.e. costs linked to the emission of CO2).
+It can have a unique value for everySnapshot, i.e. allowing to model a time-varying gas price throughout the year.

 The contribution to the global objective function is as follows: